greenelab/text_mined_hetnet_manuscript/manuscript.md

 #### Word Embeddings

 Word embeddings are representations that map individual words to real valued vectors of user-specified dimensions.
-These embeddings have been shown to capture the semantic and syntatic information between words [@u5iJzbp9].
+These embeddings have been shown to capture the semantic and syntactic information between words [@u5iJzbp9].
 Using all candidate sentences for each individual relationship pair, we trained facebook's fastText [@qUpCDz2v] to generate word embeddings.
 The fastText model uses a skipgram model [@1GhHIDxuW] that aims to predict the context given a candidate word and pairs the model with a novel scoring function that treats each word as a bag of character n-grams.
 We trained this model for 20 epochs using a window size of 2 and generated 300-dimensional word embeddings.